Jaw992/J.a.w/README.md

 # Game Development - Sassy Snakey

 # Project Scope
+First project assigned while attending the Software Engineering Immersive Course at General Assembly.
+I was given a choice to choose a game to implement as part of my journey in developing myself in knowledge, logic, and skillsets in becoming more competent.

-1. To re-create the classic snake game
+1. To re-create the classic snake game with the use of HTML, CSS and JavaScript
 2. Project Planning:
   - User stories
   - Wire FrameWork
+  - Code Setup
 3. Complete within given time frame

 # Time Frame